benbuzz790/bots/README.md

 response = bot.respond("Create a Flask app in app.py")
 ```

 The agent can now call those tools.
-You don't write schemas or wrappers—just pass the functions.
+You don't write schemas or wrappersÃƒÆ’Ã‚Â¢ÃƒÂ¢ââ‚¬Å¡Ã‚Â¬ÃƒÂ¢ââ€šÂ¬Ã‚Âjust pass the functions.

 Save the bot's state when you want to preserve context: